PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   For an example of usage, see :func:`RegexRule`.

-  :note: Only available when dnsdist was built with libre2 support.
+  :note: Only available when :program:`dnsdist` was built with libre2 support.

   :param str regex: The regular expression to match the QNAME.